warp5t/warp5t/README.md

  Here are my works:
 ---
 If you want to know a little bit more about pokemons!
-Here was used React and Redux.
+Here were used React and Redux.

 **[Bundle](https://react-pokemon-nine-psi.vercel.app/)**